CMed01/portfolio-milestone-4/README.md

 #### __F03: Contact Form__

 After the "about me" pieces all users can view a contact me section with a button which will open up a modal containing a submittable form.
-The form conatins fields that can be posted to the database for review by the superusers.
+The form contains fields that can be posted to the database for review by the superusers.

 <details closed>
 <summary>Contact section</summary>